djs2014/whatweather/README.md

 Default weather source is garmin.
 With an Open Weather Map API key you can display OWM data (Open weather map)[https://openweathermap.org/].
 This app uses the `One Call API 3.0` from OWM.

+*When the datafield shows a boring image, the weather will be fine.*

 # Settings